HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         }

 1. **additionalProperties:** Whether additional fields not in the schema will be allowed.
 The *additionalProperties* attribute should always be set to `false`.
-Currently, user-supplied fields are not accepted without consultation with the metadata team.
-The process for requesting updates to the Metadata Standard to include new fields is outlined in our contributing documentation [here](contributing.md#requesting-or-suggesting-changes-to-the-metadata-schema).
+Currently, user-supplied fields are not accepted without consultation.
+The metadata team actively encourages data contributors who want new fields to contact them so the new fields can be added to the schema following the process for requesting updates to the Metadata Standard to include new fields is outlined in our contributing documentation [here](contributing.md#requesting-or-suggesting-changes-to-the-metadata-schema).

     Example: